caseykennedy/cio-lander/README.md

 - Add more variety of animations
 - Add parallax to the background illustrations
-- Animate background gradients
+- Animate background and text gradients

 ## Getting Started

-Follow these steps to set up the project up and running on your local machine:
+Follow these steps to get the project up and running on your local machine:

 1. Install dependencies: